Skip to Main content

 Wendy KassarWendy is an Argentinian lawyer, specialised in environmental and penal law.
 She collaborates with the CDCA on the issue of environmental justice in Europe and Latin America together with the procurator gomez for the last couple of years.
 She participated in numerous publication and as a lecturer and assistant in conferences and courses in Argentina on legal socio-environmental issues, especially on environmental justice and crimes.
 She also a professor and a researcher at the National University of Universidad Nacional de Tucumán.

 Marica Di Pierri.
-Graduated in law, Marica is the CDCA Director since it foundation.
+Graduated in law, Marica is the CDCA Director since its foundation.
 She is well experienced in cooperation with Latin America CSOs.
 She is the communication officer of the association A Sud since 2007 and manage both A Sud and CDCA networks.
-Marica is a freelance journalist publishing in numbers of Italian national newspapers and international online magazines and has relevant experience in radio and television programme development on environmental issues.
+Marica is a freelance journalist publishing in numbers of Italian national newspapers and international online magazines and has relevant experience in radio and television programmes on environmental issues.
 Marica is also a trainer on environmental conflict and sustainability issues.

 Laura Greco.
 Graduated in anthropology, with a thesis on impact of ENI’s extractive activity in Ecuador Amazonia forests, Laura is a funding member of the CDCA where she works as a researcher.
 In the last 10 years, Laura developed a great experience in international cooperation with Latin America and especially indigenous communities.
 Laura has an important background in television and documentaries production on environmental issues (Greensaver, Current TV; Ecubo, RAI).
 She is also involved the training activities of the CDCA and works as a trainer both in schools and public administration.
 Laura is also a co-founder and the president of the association A Sud.